Skip to main content

 Penalty score

 When the question is set to Partial Match, you can optionally set a Penalty Score to deduct a percentage of the total question point value for each incorrectly matched answer.
+It is not a fixed-point deduction.

-• To award points for correct matches without deductions for incorrect answers, set the Penalty Score to 0.
+• Enter 0 for the Penalty Score to award points for correct matches without deductions for incorrect answers.

 Author notes